ccloli/DNSProxy/README.md

 ### Create a config file

 The config file is a JSON file, it should follow the JSON structure.
-But you can add comments using JavaScript style (`//` or `/* */`) in it, as they'll be removed when parsing.
+But you can add comments using JavaScript-styled (`//` or `/* */`) in it, as they'll be removed when parsing.

 To create a config file, you can use the sample file as template, then edit it as you like and save.